tutek1/DTLabs/03_Platformer2D/lab03.md

 ### Pixel-art filtering
-When you use high-quality textures in your game, `Linear` filtering (similar to blur) makes the textures look better and not flicker at distances (for more information, look up **mipmaps**).
+When you use high-quality textures in your game, `Linear` filtering (similar to blur) enhances the appearance of the textures and prevents them from flickering at distances (for more information, refer to **mipmaps**).

 Our 2D platforming game uses pixel art.
-If we look at the tilemap and player close-up, we can see that it is blurry.
-To change this, **select** both the `Player` and `TileMapLayer` nodes and in the **Inspector** change the `Texture -> Filter` settings like so:
+If we examine the tilemap and player close-up, we can see that they are blurry.
+To change this, **select** both the `Player` and `TileMapLayer` nodes and in the **Inspector** change the `Texture/Filter` settings like so:

 ![](img/NearestLinear.png)

 > aside positive
 > The default setting in Godot is to **Inherit** the texture filtering from the parent.
-The top node uses the filtering setting from **project settings**, which by default is `Linear`.
+The top node uses the filtering setting from **project settings**, which is set to `Linear` by default.

 ### CollisionShape2D setup